 seeBOOST is electronic prescription glasses for individuals coping with central vision loss from Macular Degeneration or Diabetes.
 Although our product was developed primarily with these two medical conditions in mind, we have found many individuals with other low vision conditions have benefited.

 The only way to know if seeBOOST will work for you is to try it.
-You can find out here about our Free Evaluation.
+You can find out here about our Free 14-Day Trial.

 seeBOOST is specially developed to target central vision loss and to be usable for hours during each day.
 While individuals with other visual impairments have also benefited, each and every feature of seeBOOST was conceived, designed and optimized to help those with central vision loss, the primary impairment suffered by people with Macular Degeneration or Diabetic Retinopathy.

 There are no extra gimmicks or features that encumber the user or add extra weight.
 It is just like your current prescription glasses: wear it and it improves your vision.
 Focusing on central vision loss allows seeBOOST to offer many important advantages: